mayasharma2110/Keep-Riding/README.md

 * Checked the links in the navigation bar change colour and become bold when you hover over them.
 * Checked the links in the footer change colour when you hover over them.

-## Index.html
+## Index/Home Section

-* Checked the hero-image2 is responsive and changes in height on different devices.
+* Checked the hero-image is responsive and changes in height on different devices.
-* Checked the 3 sub-headings in index.html change colour when you hover over them.

-## Prices.html
-* Checked the 3 sub-headings in prices.html change colour when you hover over them.
+* Checked the hero-image positioning is responsive when viewed on different devices.
 * Checked the elements are reponsive to different size devices.

+## Prices Section
+* Checked the elements are reponsive to different size devices.
+* Checked there was a bottom margin between picture and tables when viewed on small device and right margin when viewed on medium and larger devices due to the change in layout.

-## Contact.html
+## Contact Section

-* Checked the "contact us" heading changes colour when you hover over it.
 * Checked the form makes a user enter all text fields (name, email, phone number), tick one of the radio box options and also enter some text in the enquiry textarea.
 * Checked the form only takes a email with a @ in the field.
 * Checked the form is responsive to different size devices.
 The label, input and textarea widths change based on the device the website is viewed on.
+* Checked the form is responsive to different size devices.
+The width and left/right margins change based on the device the website is viewed on.
+* Checked the form is responsive to different size devices.
+The positioning of the background image changes based on the device the website is viewed on.
 * Checked the submit button changes colour and background colour when you hover over it.
 * Checked the reset button changes colour and background colour when you hover over it.